-Geospatial information has one purpose: to communicate knowledge about things that have "whereness."
-The knowledge imparted by the map answers two kinds of questions: "where" and "what."
-Maps can tell us where things are, both in relation to other nearby things and in relation to abstract coordinate systems.
+The collection and use of geospatial information has one purpose: to communicate knowledge about phenomena that have location.
+For example, the knowledge imparted by the map answers two kinds of questions: "where" and "what."
+Maps can tell us where things are, both in relation to other nearby things.
 Maps also can tell us what things are, either through symbology (e.g., by use of color or line pattern whose meaning is explained in a legend) or through text or tabular annotations or multi-media links.
 The same goes for attributes that modify or extend our knowledge of things.

 Digital geospatial information is geospatial information that has been encoded into a digital form.
-The encoding is done so that computer resources can be applied to automate the business of geospatial information processing: storage, transmission, analysis, and so forth.
+The encoding is done so that computer resources can be applied to automate the business of geospatial information processing: storage, transmission, analysis, visualization and so forth.